GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

    This command triggers a batch re-identification Dataflow pipeline that processes all the records from the query stored in `reid_query.sql`.
-The re-identified results can be found in the BigQuery dataset (`dataset` parameter) with the name of input table as the suffix.
+The re-identified results can be found in the BigQuery dataset (`dataset` parameter) with the name of the input table as the suffix.

 ### Pipeline Parameters